DongzeHE/scpca-docs/docs/merged_objects.md

 ### SingleCellExperiment expression counts

-The `counts` and `logcounts` assays of the `SingleCellExperiment` object for single-cell and single-nuclei experiments contains the primary RNA-seq expression data.
+Merged `SingleCellExperiment` objects contain two main assays, `counts` and `logcounts`, each containing RNA-seq expression data for all libraries in a given ScPCA project combined into a single matrix.
 The `counts` assay contains raw counts represented as integers, and the `logcounts` assay contains normalized (on a per-library basis) counts as described in {ref}`the data post-processing section <processing_information:processed gene expression data>`.

 Both assays include reads aligned to both spliced and unspliced cDNA (see the section on {ref}`Post Alevin-fry processing <processing_information:post alevin-fry processing>`).